-There is a misconception that mortgages for business owners are almost impossible to secure because your income derives from being a company director.
-We are here to say that’s not the case, but there are certainly stricter criteria you will need to meet as the head of a limited company, but you are still eligible for a mortgage loan from a range of specialist lenders.
+There's a misconception that mortgages for business owners are almost impossible to secure because your income derives from being a company director.
+We are here to tell you that that’s not the case.
+However, there are certainly stricter criteria that you need to meet as the head of a limited company, but rest assured, you are still eligible for a mortgage loan from a range of specialist lenders.

-Firstly, a lot of lenders have basic criteria that will require you to have been trading for a minimum of 12 months, which will allow you to provide a full years’ of tax accounts.
-You’ll also need to provide information and documentation on the amount of salary and/or dividends you have drawn from the company, this will be considered as your ‘income’ and could be used to determine how much you can borrow.
+Firstly, most high street lenders expect basic criteria that requires you to have been trading for a minimum of 12 months, which allows you to provide a full year's tax accounts.
+You’ll also need to provide information and documentation covering the salary and/or dividends you have drawn from the company.
+This is considered your ‘income’ and is used to determine how much you can borrow.

-When applying for any mortgage, you need to be able to prove that you have a current stable income and the necessary precautions in place to be able to make your future payments over the course of your mortgage term.
+When applying for any mortgage, your mortgage broker requests you prove that you have a current, stable income, and the necessary precautions in place to be able to meet the expected future payments over the course of your mortgage term.

 How it works